Steven Maekawa: Priesthood

 In 2007, the Dominicans appointed Maekawa as the vocations director for the Western Province of the Dominicans.
 From 2001 to 2011, in several deployments in between his other positions, Maekawa served as a reserve chaplain the US Navy Chaplain Corps.
 He went to Afghanistan in 2004 in Operation Enduring Freedom, working with the US Army 25th Infantry Division.
 He was awarded a medal for his active duty service.

 The Dominicans in 2016 assigned Maekawa as pastor of Holy Family Old Cathedral in Anchorage, Alaska, where he would stay for the next seven years.
 While at Holy Family, he created an outreach program for Yupik and Inuit communities in wilderness areas of Alaska.

 Bishop of Fairbanks

 Pope Francis appointed Maekawa as bishop of Fairbanks on July 11, 2023.
 He was consecrated on October 12, 2023, at the Carlson Center in Fairbanks by Archbishop Andrew Bellisario, with Bishops Chad Zielinski and Michael Barber serving as co-consecrators.
+His episcopal motto, “Duc in Altum,” is translated as "Put out into the Deep.”
+It refers to the instruction given by Jesus to the Apostle Peter.

 Within the US Conference of Catholic Bishops, Maekawa is a member of the Subcommittee on Native American Affairs.